How do families celebrate Halloween?

 Then, make it one of your Halloween traditions to hit one festival every fall!

 10. GET CRAFTY

 Devote a few hours every year to making a few easy and spooky crafts that the kids can put up around the house.

 Check out these paper plate spiders and other fun crafts HERE.

-11. TAKE AN ANNUAL PUMPKIN WALK
+11. ENJOY AN ANNUAL PUMPKIN STROLL

-We always pick one night before Halloween to take a neighborhood walk and count how many pumpkins we see on doorsteps.
+On a pre-Halloween night, we take a neighborhood walk and count how many pumpkins we see on doorsteps.

 12. CELEBRATE DAY OF THE DEAD (Dia De Los Muertos)